-The department of transportation shall report state motor vehicle-related accidents to the board for review if it appears further training could have rendered the accident preventable or if there was a citation issued to the state employee operating the state-owned or state-leased motor vehicle.
+The department of transportation shall report state motor vehicle-related accidents to the board for review involving bodily injury or significant property damage or if there was a citation issued to the state employee operating the state-owned or state-leased motor vehicle.
 After review, the board may recommend driver training; defensive driver training; emergency vehicle operational training; physical, written, or operational examinations; or restrictions on the use of state-owned or state-leased motor vehicles.
 The state agency employing the employee operating the state-owned or state-leased motor vehicle involved in the traffic accident shall decide whether to implement the board's recommendation.